Wolveraptor/Discord-Community-Server/README.md

-# Libertas vel Mors - Discord Community Server
+# Discord Community Server
-Libertas vel Mors Discord community server GitHub repository.
+Discord community server GitHub repository.

 ## About this Repository
-This is my repository for storing information and configurations for the Libertas vel Mors Discord community server.
+This is my repository for storing information and configurations for my Discord community server.

 ![alttext](/Images/libertas_vel_mors_server_icon.png)